carloskim123/django_studybud_app/README.md

 2. Change into the project directory:

-    `cd django_studybud_app`
+      `django_studybud_app`

-3. Install the project dependencies:
+4. Install the project dependencies:

     `pip install -r requirements.txt`

-4. Set up the database:
+5. Set up the database:

     `python manage.py migrate`

-5. Create a superuser to manage the admin panel:
+6. Create a superuser to manage the admin panel:

     `python manage.py createsuperuser`

-6. Start the development server:
+7. Start the development server:

     `python manage.py runserver`

-7. Access the admin panel at `http://localhost:8000/admin/` and log in with the superuser account to manage rooms and users.
+8. Access the admin panel at `http://localhost:8000/admin/` and log in with the superuser account to manage rooms and users.

-8. Visit the StudyBud web app at `http://localhost:8000/` and start creating or joining study rooms!
+9. Visit the StudyBud web app at `http://localhost:8000/` and start creating or joining study rooms!

 ## Configuration